ariannasg/springboot-demo/README.md

 - Added an [index.html](src/main/resources/static/index.html) file for testing that the configuration is correct:
     - Run [SpringbootDemoApplication.java](src/main/java/com/training/springbootdemo/SpringbootDemoApplication.java)
     - Visited http://localhost:8080/
+- Added an embedded database using the Spring Data JPA and SQL files that will automatically run thanks to Spring Boot Autoconfiguration

 ## Run locally
 To run the app locally, execute the following command from the project root: